facebook/react-native/docs/GestureResponderSystem.md

 previous: platform-specific-code
 ---

-Touch recognition on mobile devices is much more complicated than cursor handling on desktop web.
+Touch handling is much more complex than mouse events.
 A touch can go through several phases as the app determines what the user's intention is.
 For example, the app needs to determine if the touch is scrolling, sliding on a widget, or tapping.
 This can even change during the duration of a touch.
 There can also be multiple simultaneous touches.

 The touch responder system is needed to allow components to negotiate these touch interactions without any additional knowledge about their parent or child components.
 This system is implemented in `ResponderEventPlugin.js`, which contains further details and documentation.